ECorpron/data-512-homework_2/README.md

 ## Goal
 The goal of this project is to do some simple analysis on the number of articles and high quality articles per country and region for politicians.

+## Notes
+One thing to note is that the population values and the per capita values are in terms of millions of people.

 ## Research Implications
 I learned that the countries with the most articles per capita are all western nations, with the fewest being Asian countries.
 The countries with the highest quality articles per capita are almost entirely in Southern Europe, while the countries with the lowest quality articles per capita aooears to be decently spread.
 Unsuprisingly then, European and wester n regions outperfom asian and even african regions in articles per capita and quality articles per capita.